CallanVass/API_webserver_project/README.md

 - GET /companies/register
 Create New Company

-*Allows accounts to be created for companies, however this is only possible for is_admin users.
-Companies cannot create new companies, it must be requested of the staff at Coder Academy.
-This also prevents anyone from creating a company account.*
+*Allows accounts to be created for companies.
+Only is_admin users and companies can use.
+This prevents regular users from creating a company account.*

 FIELDS:
 {